-- 1.1 The Local Government Boundary Commission for England (LGBCE) will be carrying out an intervention Electoral Review of Mid Suffolk District Council, which will seek to deliver electoral equality for voters in local government elections.
-The aim of the review will be to recommend ward boundaries which mean that each Councillor represents approximately the same number of electors. - 1.2 For Babergh District Council there is currently some degree of electoral inequality across the area, at present some Councillors represent more electors than other elected members elsewhere in the district.
-This is likely to be exacerbated by future growth projections for the area and will lead to a future review. - 1.3 The report provides an officer perspective on the rationale for and opportunities offered by carrying out an Electoral Review alongside Mid Suffolk District Council at this time, and a summary of the key stages of the electoral review along with an indicative timetable (Appendix 1). - 1.4 At the Council meeting on 26 July 2016 the Local Government Boundary Commission for England will provide a detailed explanation of the context for an Electoral Review and the statutory process undertaken including the role of Councillors.
-There will also be the opportunity to ask questions and seek clarification on key aspects of the review.
+- 1.1 The Local Government Boundary Commission for England (LGBCE) will be carrying out an electoral review of Mid Suffolk District Council, which will seek to deliver electoral equality for voters in local government elections.
+The aim of the review will be to recommend ward boundaries which mean that each councillor represents approximately the same number of electors. - 1.2 At present some councillors represent more electors than other elected members elsewhere in the district; this has triggered an intervention review which will be undertaken by the LGBCE following a statutory procedure with a target date of December 2017 for laying an electoral order. - 1.3 The report provides a summary of the key stages of the electoral review and an indicative timetable (Appendix 1). - 1.4 At the Council meeting on 28 July 2016 the Local Government Boundary Commission for England will provide a detailed explanation of the context for an Electoral Review and the statutory process undertaken including the role of Councillors.
+There will also be the opportunity to ask questions and seek clarification on key aspects of the review. - 1.5 Babergh District Council on 26 July 2016 will be considering the rationale for and opportunities offered by carrying out an Electoral Review alongside Mid Suffolk District Council at this time.